Jogging

 Zaal 2

 STET’s production team and Het Nationale Theater are delighted to invite Hanane and her inspirational performance Jogging back after the success of 2022.
-This time in cooperation for a good cause: raising funds to help artists in Gaza to continue their artistic work.
+This time in cooperation for a good cause: raising funds to help artists in Gaza to continue their vital artistic work.

 Hanane Hajj Ali is many women.
 She is a Lebanese actor and playwright.
 A feminist and a political activist.
 A mother and a wife.
 In her award-winning play Jogging, a humorous, revealing and finally dark performance, she inhabits four women and asks herself: “Who is Medea today in a torn city like Beirut”?